sgraf812/pmcheck/artifact/Readme.md

   instead caches residual `COMPLETE` sets, resulting in amortised linear times.
   As a result, you can safely compile this file without blowing up your computer.
 * `Ex5_4.hs`: This contains `f`, a non-exhaustive function.
-A naïve encoding of an uncovered set for `f` would not contain any positive information, which could easily lead to a poor error message that does not indicate the specific patterns that weren't covered.
-As a result, LYG tracks positive information alongside negative information in its uncovered sets, which allows it to specifically report that `False` is not covered in `f`:
+A naïve expansion function (see Section 3.5 and 5.4) that only acts on positive information would only report `_` as the missing pattern for `f`.
+Hence our implementation splits the uncovered set into (possibly multiple) subsets which have positive information (e.g. `x = True` rather than `x /= False`), approximating the representation of GMTM for error reporting.
+As a result, LYG (as GMTM) reports that `False` is not covered in `f`:

   ```
   # ghc Ex5_4.hs